bernhardAxonIvy/doc/source/engine-guide/getting-started/windows.rst

   Administrators can administrate the Axon.ivy Engine.
 For example, they can add or remove users, assign user to roles, deploy projects, etc. Therefore, you need at least one administrator to administrate the Axon.ivy Engine.
-The Email addresses of administrators are used to send mail notifications if license problems occur.
+The Email addresses of administrators are used to send mail notifications if licence problems occur.

 On the next page configure which protocol connectors and ports the Axon.ivy